 What time is my shuttle leaving?

-For 2020, shuttles will be leaving every 10-15 minutes (first shuttle will leave at 7:15 a.m.).
+For 2023, we're currently planning on 3 times for shuttles (first shuttle will leave at 7:45 a.m.).
 Riders will need to pick their shuttle time BEFORE the day of the ride.
-Information on how to pick a shuttle time was sent to riders by early September, and was part of the registration process as of late August.
+Shuttle selection is part of the registration process.
 The sooner you register, the better chance you'll have of getting the shuttle time you want!
-You can self shuttle, and will have the option to pick a self-shuttle option with a time to pick up your bib when you register.
+You may also self-shuttle if you prefer.

 Where is Salida, and where can I stay near the ride?